United for Puerto Rico awards $25.8M in grants to 133 NGOs

 Seven months after Hurricane María hit the island, United for Puerto Rico has awarded $25.8 million in grants for relief and recovery efforts to 133 NGOs, donated 2,068 generators to small businesses, and completed the distribution of 5 million pounds of supplies, the nonprofit’s Chairman Aurelio Alemán, said.

-“We are extremely satisfied and proud of the efforts achieved by leveraging the capabilities and resources of NGO’s with potential to impact approximately 1 million individuals with the most pressing needs,” said Alemán.
+“We are extremely satisfied and proud of the efforts achieved by leveraging the capabilities and resources of NGO’s [non-governmental organizations] with potential to impact approximately 1 million individuals with the most pressing needs,” said Alemán.

 “These milestones have been made possible thanks to the generosity of foundations, other organizations, corporations and more than 120,000 individuals who donated $39.2 million to United for Puerto Rico,” Alemán added.